tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 dependencies setup:

 - To get started you will need to have Tidal Tools installed.
-You can check out this [article](tidal-tools.html) on how to install it.
+You can check out [Getting Started with Tidal Tools](tidal-tools.html) guide on how to install it.
 - You need to install Python on your local workstation and on the machines you need to gather stats from.
 Please refer to the Machine Stats for Unix-like systems [technical documentation](https://github.com/tidalmigrations/machine_stats/blob/master/unix/README.md) for installation instructions.
-- The scripts needed for this process can be found in [this github repository](https://github.com/tidalmigrations/machine_stats/tree/master/unix).
+- The scripts needed for this process can be found in [Machine Stats for Unix-like systems GitHub repository](https://github.com/tidalmigrations/machine_stats/tree/master/unix).

 ### Running the Script